Andrew Henderson

 First, where you go will depend on the currency that you want to make your deposit in.
 The Georgian lari is likely only going to be available in Georgian banks, for instance, whereas the US dollar is widely available.

 You’ll also want to consider which banks and which jurisdictions will give you the best interest rates for your chosen currency.
-If you want to make a deposit in US dollars, then you can generally get at least 2% in most jurisdictions, but if you go to Georgia or Southeast Asia, then you can get interest rates from 4-8%

 Finally, you must also consider whether you’ll need particular visas or if you’ll need to meet other requirements to open a CD account in the country of your choice.
 Even if these types of things aren’t necessarily required, they may make banks more open to accepting you as a foreigner.

-Why You Should Consider Creating your Own International CD Ladder
+Consider Creating Your Own International CD Ladder

-International CD laddering is yet another method of diversification that I highly recommend to anyone trying to protect and grow their wealth.
+Covering your downside is important – which is why we discuss diversification so much.
+International CD laddering is yet another method of diversification that we highly recommend to anyone trying to protect and grow their wealth.

 Not only can you protect your downside by allowing your deposits to mature at various times, but you can add further protection by diversifying into different currencies.